wakeupaj/wuwafpsunlocker/README.md

 ![image](image-2.png)

 ### That's all!
 Your in-game framerate should now be uncapped from 60 FPS, and you can now experience Wuthering Waves in an brand new and ultra smooth way.
+If you run into any problems, please create an issue ticket.
 Enjoy!